National Center for Organization Development

 How do I start CREW at my VA site?

-If you are interested in the CREW initiative, please call or email Dr. Kasey Kruer at 513-247-4680.
-Dr. Kruer will send you relevant CREW documents, and ask that the site leadership select someone to coordinate the CREW initiative at your facility.
+If you are interested in the CREW initiative, please call or email Jaimee Robinson at 513-247-4680.
+Jaimee will send you relevant CREW documents, and ask that the site leadership select someone to coordinate the CREW initiative at your facility.
 She will also ask to schedule a call that will include her, the facility director (and possibly other members of the executive leadership team), your facility's labor partners and the CREW coordinator to talk about the program and answer any questions.
 The Medical Center Director and the labor partners will be asked to sign a document outlining the requirements for participation in the CREW program.
 The CREW coordinator will then continue regular contact with NCOD to prepare for the kick-off of CREW in your facility.
 These preparations will include choosing CREW facilitators, sending the CREW coordinator and facilitators to an initial training meeting, and choosing a workgroup to participate in CREW.

 How do I learn more about the CREW Initiative?